secretstartups/handbook/content/handbook/marketing/inbound-marketing/search-marketing/seo-content-manual.md

 1. Rank as high as possible in SEARCH results for specific topics and related terms.
 To drive qualified traffic - not just general traffic
 2. To engage and create brand trust and return visits
 3. To convince readers to take specific actions and to convert
-4. To create an optimised internal linking structure which indicates relevance, relationships between content pieces as well as funnels for pushing traffic through general buyer journey stages
+4. To create an optimized internal linking structure which indicates relevance, relationships between content pieces as well as funnels for pushing traffic through general buyer journey stages

 Ideally, content production takes a topic first approach.
 Meaning, target topics are identified which is followed by keyword research which maps keywords to the identified topics.

 ## Digital Content Publication SEO Checklist

 Creating valuable content means not just publicizing useful and attractive information, but also assuring that the information can be found.
-The following is a checklist which goes through each step required to make sure that all content is fully optimised before digital publication.
+The following is a checklist which goes through each step required to make sure that all content is fully optimized before digital publication.

 ### Quick summary of on page elements that require inclusion